SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 We define some new control characters:

 - `.` denotes a function.
 It must be followed by a single letter, which will be converted to lowercase and will be the name of the function.
-For example, `.Z` defines a function called `z`.
+For example, `.M` defines a function called `m`.
 - `x` is a function call - it should be followed by a single letter which is converted into lowercase and which denotes the function to be called.
-For example, `xX` calls the function called `x`
+For example, `xM` calls the function called `m`

-We define `z` to be the main function.
-Every BB1 program must have `z`.
-The output of the program will start with an unconditional jump to the start of `z`, followed by an infinite loop in case `z` returns.
+We define `m` to be the main function.
+Every BB1 program must have `m`, and the bootstrapper will jump to `m` to start the program.

-To simplify further, we _do not allow_ function calls from one function to another _except_ for `z`, which may call any function.
-So, `a` cannot call `b` or `z`, but `z` can call `a` and `b`.
-This simplifies the calculation of offsets, since we only need to do it for `z`.

-In addition, we require that `z` is defined last in the file, and is followed by a `j` character which will cause execution to jump to the start of the program received over UART.

-Otherwise, the syntax is the same as BB0.
+Given our desire to target the HiFive1, and the advantage of being able to stay within the on-chip memory for now (which removes the need to write any complicated "driver" code for the flash memory), we have a hard limit of 0x1000 (4096) bytes of instructions, which in RV32I translates to 1024 instructions.
+To avoid having to build a hash table which points to the start of each function on disk, we blindly assign each function from A-L 0x138 (312) bytes each, which gives an upper limit of 78 instructions in each function.

+The main function is therefore located at the end, and has an extra 40 bytes (10 instructions) worth of space.